Barry Lyndon

 The film's cinematography has been described as ground-breaking.
 Especially notable are the long double shots, usually ended with a slow backwards zoom, the scenes shot entirely in candlelight, and the settings based on William Hogarth paintings.
 The exteriors were filmed on location in England, Ireland, and Germany, with the interiors shot mainly in London.
 The production had problems related to logistics, weather, and politics (Kubrick feared that he might be an IRA hostage target).

-''Barry Lyndon'' received seven nominations at the 48th Academy Awards, including Best Picture, winning four for Best Scoring: Original Song Score and Adaptation or Scoring: Adaptation, Best Cinematography, Best Art Direction, and Best Costume Design.
+''Barry Lyndon'' received seven nominations at the 48th Academy Awards, including Best Picture, winning four: Best Original Score, Best Cinematography, Best Art Direction, and Best Costume Design.
 Although some critics took issue with the film's slow pace and restrained emotion, its reputation, like that of many of Kubrick's works, has grown over time.
 In the 2022 ''Sight & Sound'' Greatest Films of All Time poll, ''Barry Lyndon'' placed 12th in the directors' poll and 45th in the critics' poll.
 Provided by Wikipedia